 Contact: Amanda Maddox, 202-224-7777

-WASHINGTON – The Senate Committee on Veterans’ Affairs, chaired by U.S. Senator Johnny Isakson, R-Ga., will hold an oversight hearing on Wednesday, April 29, 2015, to examine the placement of the Department of Veterans Affairs’ (VA) Health Administration on the U.S. Government Accountability Office’s (U.S. GAO) 2015 “High Risk List.”
+WASHINGTON – The Senate Committee on Veterans’ Affairs, chaired by U.S. Senator Johnny Isakson, R-Ga., will join the House Committee on Veterans’ Affairs for a joint hearing on Wednesday, Dec.
+19, 2018, at 2:00 p.m., to review the progress made by the U.S. Department of Veterans Affairs (VA) on its implementation of the VA MISSION Act.

 WHO: Senate Committee on Veterans’ Affairs